domengabrovsek/gcp-ace-prep/README.md

 # gcp-ace-prep

-Preparation for Google Cloud Platform -  Associate Cloud Engineer certification
+Resources I've used for preparation for Google Cloud Platform -  Associate Cloud Engineer certification.

 ## Resources